Nextiva / Blog / VoIP

 When there’s a query that can’t be handled with a pre-programmed response, it’s then time to deflect to your on-call team.
 By streamlining the call routing process, agents spend less time making transfers and more time delighting customers.

-You can expect call center metrics like average handle time and call abandonment rate to come down significantly too.
-When callers don’t need to speak to a human, there are no more long wait times.
+You can also expect call center metrics, like average handle time and call abandonment rate, to decrease significantly.
+When callers don’t need to speak to a human, they eliminate long wait times.

 The limitations of IVR